Cheeseoct/LSE-DS105-2023-project/index.md

 In summary, while Urbanest Apartments offer advantages such as transportation convenience,and access to pharmacy services, there may be a potential disadvantage in terms of safety and shopping options, as indicated by the lower score.

-Chapter
+#### **Chapter Apartments**
-Based on the radar chart, Chapter Apartments have strengths and one possible weakness.
+Based on the radar chars shown below, Chapter Apartments have strengths and one possible weakness.
 Advantages include high scores of 4 for "transportation" and "pharmacy," indicating excellent transportation options and convenient access to pharmacies.
 Scores of 3.5 for "food & dairy products" suggest a satisfactory food options.

 ![Chapter mean radar diagram](https://github.com/Judy-45/LSE-DS105-Data-Dwelling-Detectives/blob/main/figures/chapter%20mean%20radar%20diagram.png)
 ![Chapter median radar diagram](https://github.com/Judy-45/LSE-DS105-Data-Dwelling-Detectives/blob/main/figures/chapter%20median%20diagram.png))